clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

     (b/process cmd)))
 ```

-We can run this with:
+We can run our `run` build command with:

     clojure -T:build run